percona/cloud-tools/doc/index.rst

  How to install, manage, update, and uninstall :term:`Percona Agent`.

 :doc:`WebInterface`
- Understanding the general layout of :term:`Percona Console`.
+ Understanding the general layout of the web UI.

 :doc:`Performance`
  How to use the **Performance** module.